jacobweber/coverArt/README.txt

 If you're upgrading from a previous version, please read these notes carefully, then follow the instructions under "Initial Setup".

 Version 1.4.1:
 * Updated instructions for Snow Leopard.
+Minor bug fixes.

 Version 1.4:
 * Updated to use Amazon's new request authentication.
 You must update your Amazon license file to include the Secret Access Key (see below).